 Vibrant Health: 1 of 3 Incredible Vegan Lifestyle Benefits to Amplify Awakening

 You have most likely heard that a plant-based diet has many health benefits.
 But does avoiding animal products have any other positive effects?
 What is the difference between plant-based and vegan?
 What specific ways does a plant-based diet create vibrant health?
 What foods should you eat?
 In the first article of this vegan lifestyle series, we will explore the answers to those questions.
-Over the next two articles, we will look at the potential benefits of a vegan lifestyle on compassion and spiritual advancement to amplify your awakening as a spiritual Goddess.
+Over the next two articles, we will look at the potential benefits of a vegan lifestyle on compassion and spiritual detoxification and advancement to amplify your awakening as a spiritual Goddess.

 Plant-Based vs. Vegan: What’s the Difference?